TrueBlocks/trueblocks-giveth/data/QUESTIONS.md

 - Need to be able to download the project information

 - Is eligbile plus not-eligible all the transactions that went through the website?

+- If a project has two wallets in the address array, which one dominates in the walletAddress field?

+- What is the difference between walletAddress and adminUser.walletAddress?

+- Each of the three queries (eligible, not-eligible, and purpleToVerified) are identical (other than "info").
+They should include a field called "type" to make combining the rows easier